sbinkader/sbinkader.github.io/README.md

 5. Open the repository by pressing **Open in Visual Studio Code** from the main page.
     - Remember to not close GitHub Desktop yet, we will be using it later to publish our changes.
 6. Open the ```_config.yml``` file from the left side bar of VS Code.
-    - At this point your visual studio code should look like the picture below
+    - At this point your visual studio code should look like the picture below:

 ![Visual Studio Code Editor](https://drive.google.com/uc?id=1PrWAawkOORzCQUce6ImXxLB6i6D8iZAv)